epurola/ChessBot/README.md

 - **Basic Evaluation Function**
 - **Legal Move Generation** with optimized board representation

-ToDo: Remove Qt and use CFrame for UI
+ToDo: Remove Qt and use CFrame for UI,  Fix paths